 We have experienced rapid and significant growth in recent years that has placed, and may continue to place, significant demands on our management and our operational and financial infrastructure.
 For example, we have grown from 752 employees as of December 31, 2013 to 2,193 employees as of June 30, 2017.
 As we continue to grow, our success will depend on our ability to expand, maintain, and improve technology that supports our business operations, as well as our financial and management information systems, disclosure controls and procedures, internal controls over financial reporting, and to maintain effective cost controls.
 This requires us to commit substantial financial, operational and technical resources.
-Our ability to reliably service our customers and agents, then the number of visitors to our website and mobile application could decrease, agents may not desire to work for us, our customer service and transaction volume could suffer, and our costs could increase.
+Our ability to manage these efforts could be affected by many factors, including a lack of adequate staffing with the requisite expertise and training.
+If our operational technology is insufficient to reliably service our customers and agents, then the number of visitors to our website and mobile application could decrease, agents may not desire to work for us, our customer service and transaction volume could suffer, and our costs could increase.
 In addition, our reputation may be negatively affected.
 Any of these events could harm our business.